Kaggle/kaggle-environments/kaggle_environments/envs/kore_fleets/starter_bots/ts/README.md

 A basic TS interpreter has been created in `interpreter.ts`.
 You can use or modify this file to train machine learning models in JS/TS.

-Currently it supports 4 agents and customizable number of episodes.
-After each episode, you can access the complete history of the game, including the observation (state), action and reward for each turn.
+Currently it supports 2 agents and customizable number of episodes.
+After each episode, you can access the complete history of the game.
+For each turn, you can access the full observation (state) as a Board object, actions performed and the reward obtained after performing the action.

 Sample command to run the interpreter can be found in npm scripts as `npm run interpreter`.